AlaskanTuna/energy-data-logger/USER_MANUAL.md

 The Energy Data Logger kit consists of the following components:

 *   **Raspberry Pi 4B (Flashed):** The core of the logger.
 Ensure the MicroSD card has been flashed with the logger application.
+*   **DS3231 RTC Module:** A battery-powered module that continuously provides the Pi synchronized real time.
 *   **RS-485 CAN HAT:** A Modbus module that sits on top of the Raspberry Pi.
 *   **RS-485 Cable:** Used to connect the CAN HAT’s port A and B for Modbus communication.
 *   **AC Power Adapter OR USB-C Adapter:** To power the logger device.